Vancouver-KDD/book-study/07-designing-data-Intensive-applications/04-encoding-and-evolution/davemin/04-encoding-and-evolution.md

          - XML & CSV: cannot distinguish b/w numbers and string+digits
          - JSON: cannot distinguish integers and floating-point numbers
          - This is a problem when dealing with large numbers(i.e.  > 2^53);
-      2. JSON and XML have good support for Unicode character strings (i.e., human- readable text), but they don’t support binary strings (sequences of bytes without a character encoding).
+      2. JSON and XML don’t support binary strings (sequences of bytes without a character encoding), but they have good support for Unicode character strings (i.e., human- readable text).
-      3. If applications don’t use XML/JSON schemas, then they need to potentially hardcode the appropriate encoding/decoding logic instead.(Since the interpretation depends on information in the schema)
+      3. If applications don’t use XML/JSON schemas, then they need to *potentially hardcode* the appropriate encoding/decoding logic instead.(Since the interpretation depends on information in the schema)
-      4. CSV does not have any schema, so it is up to the application to define the meaning of each row and column.
+      4. CSV does not have any schema, so the application needs to define the meaning of each row and column.
 If an application change adds a new row or column, you have to handle that change manually.

 > ==> Despite these flaws, JSON, XML, and CSV are good enough for many purposes(data interchange formats b/w different organizations)
 Because as long as people agree on what the format is, it often doesn’t matter how pretty or efficient the format is.

 #### Binary encoding
-- Binary encodings for JSON and XML was developed because the textual versions of JSON and XML use a lot of space.
+- Because of using *a lot of space* in the textual versions(JSON and XML), binary encodings for JSON and XML were developed.
-   - Binary encodings for JSON : *MessagePack*, BSON, BJSON, UBJSON, BISON, and Smile
+   - Binary encodings for JSON: *MessagePack*, BSON, BJSON, UBJSON, BISON, and Smile
-   - Binary encodings for XML : WBXML and Fast Infoset
+   - Binary encodings for XML: WBXML and Fast Infoset
-- No prescribed schema -> include all the object field names
+- No prescribed schema in formats above -> So, they need to include all the object field names

 ```json
 //Example 4-1.
 Example record which we will encode in several binary formats in this chapter